ipobletev/object-detect-yolo/README.md

 ```

 ## Run program with test image

+If nothing is configurate.
+Weight and cfg files will be downloaded by default to yolov3.\
+classes.txt file have car and person, just this two classes will be detected \
-Run program use the test image from inTemp folder.
+Run program.
+It use the test image "image.jpg" from inTemp folder. \
 ```
 python3 main.py
 ```